Frequently Asked Questions

 What is the deadline for applications?

-You can apply for a grant at any time but be aware there are deadlines for when applications (both part A and part B) for each panel should be submitted to us.
+You can apply for a grant at any time but be aware there are deadlines for when applications for each panel should be submitted to us.
 Please look at our deadline dates to make sure your application is in for the correct date to go to panel.

 I have been turned down for grants in the past – can I re-apply?